dPys/PyNets/README.md

-PyNets
+PyNets™
 ======

 About
 -----
-A Python-Powered Workflow for Fully-Reproducible Network Analysis of Functional and Microstructural Connectomes
+A Python-Powered Workflow for Fully-Reproducible Network Analysis of Functional and Structural Connectomes

 Problem: A comprehensive, flexible, and fully-automated intra-subject network analysis package for neuroimaging has yet to be implemented.